RANS Entertainment

-RANS Entertainment (short for Raffi Ahmad & Nagita Slavina Entertainment) is an Indonesia entertainment media business entity that focuses on social media platforms, YouTube channels, production houses, offline events, digital agencies, community activation and branding collaboration with various groups.
+RANS Entertainment (short for Raffi Ahmad & Nagita Slavina Entertainment) is an Indonesian entertainment media business entity that focuses on social media platforms, YouTube channels, production houses, offline events, digital agencies, community activation and branding collaboration with various groups.
 RANS was formed by the couple Raffi Ahmad and Nagita Slavina.
 RANS Entertainment was founded on December 27, 2015.

 History

 RANS Entertainment is a YouTube channel and production house owned by Raffi Ahmad and Nagita Slavina.
 The name RANS comes from a combination of the names Raffi Ahmad (RA) and Nagita Slavina (NS).
 Both of them chose YouTube as the initial medium for broadcasting RANS Entertainment because Nagita Slavina felt freer to express herself through YouTube than television.

 Raffi Ahmad's initial goal in creating the RANS Entertainment YouTube channel was to capture moments with his family.
 RANS Entertainment's first content contains videos discussing facial makeup.
 As time went by, Raffi saw a good income opportunity through YouTube AdSense.

 On October 26, 2021, RANS announced their partnership with Emtek Group.
 RANS also announced that Kaesang Pangarep had been appointed as commissioner of their company.

 In an interview with CNBC Indonesia in early 2022, Raffi Ahmad said that the RANS Entertainment company had achieved profit and was planning to conduct an initial public offering.
-Raffi claims that RANS Entertainment no longer only relies on YouTube channels, but has other business lines such as managing sports fields at Pantai Indah Kapuk.
-Economic observer from the Institute for Development of Economics and Finance, Nailul Huda, said that RANS was not ready to carry out an initial public offering in 2022, because it still relied on the big name of its owner.
+Raffi claims that RANS Entertainment no longer relies solely on YouTube channels, but has other business lines such as managing sports fields at Pantai Indah Kapuk.
+An economic observer from the Institute for Development of Economics and Finance, Nailul Huda, said that RANS was not ready to carry out an initial public offering in 2022, because it still relied on the big name of its owner.